floss-uz/standards/text/0000-contribution.md

 # Summary

-This RFC proposes a standardized framework for technology-specific communities (e.g., Rust, NixOS, Dotnet) within FLOSS Uzbekistan to overcome stagnation and increase member engagement.
+This RFC proposes a standardized framework for technology-specific communities (e.g., Rust, Xinux) within FLOSS Uzbekistan to overcome stagnation and increase member engagement.
 It mandates the implementation of clear contribution paths, structured onboarding processes, active support mechanisms, and systematic contributor recognition to transform passive groups into